aws-samples/sample-backstage-aws-terraform-platform/docs/DEPLOYMENT-GUIDE.md

 # Wait for completion (10-15 minutes)
 aws cloudformation wait stack-create-complete --stack-name backstage-platform
 ```

+### Step 2.5: Add GitHub Token to Secrets Manager

+After the CloudFormation stack completes, update the Secrets Manager secret with your GitHub Personal Access Token:

+1. Navigate to **AWS Secrets Manager Console**
+2. Find and open the secret: `backstage-platform/backstage/secrets`
+3. Edit the secret value and update the `GITHUB_TOKEN` field with your token
+4. Save the changes

+⚠️ **Important:** Use the GitHub Personal Access Token you created in the Prerequisites section.

 **What gets created:**
 - ✅ RDS PostgreSQL with AWS-managed password and enhanced security